Man City boss Guardiola guilty of overthinking again as Chelsea claim deserved Champions League glory | Goal.com

 City were said to be too offensive, defensively naive and lacking in pragmatism.
 This season, though, everything seemed to have come together beautifully for Guardiola.

-Victories home and away to both Dortmund and PSG were earned with a structured and controlled performance that had worked brilliantly in the Premier League.
+Victories home and away to both Dortmund and PSG were earned with structured and controlled performances that had also worked brilliantly in the Premier League.

 It must also be said that a first-ever final is a reflection of big progress for a club that had never been to the semi-finals once before.
-The City boss had always said that the club lacked experience and savviness in the Champions League and that it would take time to join the European elite.
+Guardiola had always said that City lacked experience and savviness in the Champions League, and that it would take time to join the European elite.

 An impressive run to the final where they won 11 of their 12 matches has shown that they definitely belong at the very highest level.